rockychowdhury/Online-Food-Delivery-System-Django-React/docs/readme.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization (RBAC)
-- Restaurant browsing and menu management
+- Restaurant browsing with advanced search and filtering
+- Menu management with categories and dietary info
+- Shopping cart management
 - Order placement and tracking
 - Secure payment processing
 - Rating and review system